Premium starting ₹395

 Yes, you can apply for Indonesian visa from India online through the official e-visa website of Indonesia.

-No, you do not need a visa for a 10-days trip to Bali (Indonesia) from India.
-For stays under 30 days, Indians are eligible for visa-free entry.
+Yes, you do need a visa for a 10-days trip to Bali (Indonesia) from India.
+For stays under 30 days, Indians are eligible for visa-on-arrival.

 The Indonesian visa on arrival fee for Indian citizens is approximately USD 30.77 or IDR 500,000 (As of April 23, 2024).
 Remember that the exchange rate is subject to change.